nwj/nwj.sh/content/til.md

 In 1997, David Bowie sold the right to ten years worth of royalties from his work for $55m in the form of [Bowie Bonds](https://en.wikipedia.org/wiki/Celebrity_bond#Bowie_Bonds).

+Lincoln Logs were invented by Frank Lloyd Wright's second son, [John](https://en.wikipedia.org/wiki/John_Lloyd_Wright).

+The Nintendo character Kirby is named after [John Kirby Jr.](https://en.wikipedia.org/wiki/John_Kirby_(attorney)), the lawyer who successfully defended Nintendo in a case against Universal Studios where they alleged that Donkey Kong infringed on Universal's supposed King Kong trademark.

+The U.S. House of Representatives has a large ceremonial mace, made of ebony and silver, known as [the Mace of the Republic](https://en.wikipedia.org/wiki/Mace_of_the_United_States_House_of_Representatives).
+"On the rare occasion that a member becomes unruly, the Sergeant at Arms, upon order of the Speaker, lifts the mace from its pedestal and presents it before the offenders, thereby restoring order."

 ### History

 The research leading to the successful development of oral contraceptives was almost entirely funded by donations from a single person - [Katherine McCormick](https://en.wikipedia.org/wiki/Katharine_McCormick#Philanthropist), heiress to a substantial portion of the McCormick combine harvester fortune.

 The [demon core](https://en.wikipedia.org/wiki/Demon_core) was a sphere of plutonium, originally developed by the Manhattan Project as a fissile core for an atomic bomb, but subsequently repurposed as a test device.
 It was involved in two fatal accidents where physicists working with the core were killed by radiation bursts.

+Remember that time the Canadian Prime Minister put a Quebec separtist protester in a choke hold, breaking the man's tooth, and it then became [a beloved national joke](https://en.wikipedia.org/wiki/Shawinigan_Handshake)?

 During World War II, the U.S. developed an experimental test fighter aircraft known as the ["Flying Pancake"](https://en.wikipedia.org/wiki/Vought_V-173).

 The Romans apparently used [war pigs](https://en.wikipedia.org/wiki/War_pig) as a counter-measure against war elephants.
 More colorful accounts of this practice include the stratagem of dousing the pigs in pitch, lighting them on fire, and driving them towards the elephants.

+[Knocker-ups](https://en.wikipedia.org/wiki/Knocker-up) were members of a, now obsolete, profession whose job was to rouse sleeping people by knocking on their doors or tapping on their windows with a stick.
+Remarkably, some people were still practicing the profession in England up into the 1970s.

+Remember that time the Soviets extinguished an out-of-control gas well inferno by [nuking it](https://www.youtube.com/watch?v=2KJ6p4JVN4g)?

+From 1843-1879, the British built a [2000+ kilometer hedge](https://en.wikipedia.org/wiki/Inland_Customs_Line#Great_Hedge) across most of the Indian subcontinent as a custom's barrier designed to prevent smuggling of salt.

 ### Language

 In modern usage, the word "nostalgia" generally means "yearning for the past".
 But when it was coined, the meaning was narrower and specifically referred to homesickness.
 Thus the Greek roots νόστος (nóstos, "homecoming") and ἄλγος (álgos, "pain, ache").
 At the time, this was meant quite literally as [a medical condition that specifically afflicted the Swiss](https://en.wikipedia.org/wiki/Nostalgia#As_a_medical_condition), with symptoms including fever, stomach pain, and death.

 There are a surprisingly large number of [whistled languages](https://en.wikipedia.org/wiki/Whistled_language#List_of_whistled_languages).

+The word "decimation" originally refers to the Roman military practice of executing every tenth man in a group of soldiers found guilty of insubordination or desertion.
+There are a depressing [number of documented instances](https://en.wikipedia.org/wiki/Decimation_(punishment)#19th_and_20th_century) of the practice from the 20th century, mostly concentrated around World War I.

+### Physics

+Apparently, it is possible to cause imploding bubbles of a liquid to emit light by bombarding the bubbles with sound - a phenomenon known as [sonoluminescence](https://en.wikipedia.org/wiki/Sonoluminescence).

 ### Places